 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
 ASU 2016-02 is intended to improve financial reporting of leasing transactions by requiring organizations that lease assets to recognize assets and liabilities for the rights and obligations created by leases that extend more than twelve months on the balance sheet.
 This accounting update also requires additional disclosures surrounding the amount, timing, and uncertainty of cash flows arising from leases.
-ASU 2016-02 is effective for financial statements issued for annual and interim periods beginning after December 15, 2018 for public business entities.
-For all other entities, it is effective for annual periods beginning after December 15, 2019 and interim periods within fiscal years beginning after December 15, 2020.
+ASU 2016-02 is effective for financial statements issued for annual and interim periods beginning after December 15, 2018.
 Early adoption is permitted.
 The Company is still evaluating whether the adoption of this pronouncement will have a material impact on its financial statements.

 In March 2016, the FASB issued ASU No. 2016-06, Derivatives and Hedging (Topic 815): Contingent Put and Call Options in Debt Instruments ("ASU 2016-06").
 This new standard simplifies the embedded derivative analysis for debt instruments containing contingent call or put options by removing the requirement to assess whether a contingent event is related to interest rates or credit risks.
-ASU 2016-06 is effective for financial statements issued for annual and interim periods beginning after December 15, 2016 for public business entities.
-For all other entities, it is effective for annual periods beginning after December 15, 2017 and interim periods within fiscal years beginning after December 15, 2018.
-Early adoption is permitted.
-The Company is still evaluating whether the adoption of this pronouncement will have a material impact on its financial statements.
+ASU 2016-06 is effective for financial statements issued for annual and interim periods beginning after December 15, 2016.
+The Company has evaluated this pronouncement and has determined there is no impact on its financial statements.

 In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
 This new standard requires recognition of the income tax effects of vested or settled awards in the income statement and involves several other aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
-ASU 2016-09 is effective for financial statements issued for annual and interim periods beginning after December 15, 2016 for public business entities.
-For all other entities, it is effective for annual periods beginning after December 15, 2017 and interim periods within fiscal years beginning after December 15, 2018.
-Early adoption is permitted.
-The Company is still evaluating whether the adoption of this pronouncement will have a material impact on its financial statements.
+ASU 2016-09 is effective for financial statements issued for annual and interim periods beginning after December 15, 2016 The Company adopted this pronouncement effective January 1, 2017, and there was no material impact to its financial statements.